Abdallah-Elshamy/Coffe-Shop-Full-Stack/README.md

 ### Backend

-The `./backend` directory contains a completed Flask server with a pre-written SQLAlchemy module to simplify your data needs.
+The `./backend` directory contains a complete Flask server with a pre-written SQLAlchemy module to simplify your data needs.
 The endpoints are complete, Auth0 has been configured, and integrated for authentication.

 [View the README.md within ./backend for more details.](./backend/README.md)